 CPB Contractors have nearly completed their shotcrete (concrete sprayed through a specialised hose at high velocity) retaining wall works, which means the construction of concrete structures, including the tanks, will begin in the next month.

-Construction is scheduled to be completed in late 2017.
+Construction is scheduled to be completed in mid-2018.

 CPB Contractors will work from Monday to Friday, between 6.00am and 6.00pm, and occasionally on Saturday between 6.00am and 5.00pm.